 The division gathers information on criminal activity, crime trends, and criminal groups that pose a potential threat to public safety in the City of Woodland Park.

 The Investigation Division is led by Commander Chris Adams.
-Each Detectives assigned to the division receives specialized training in interview and interrogation techniques, evidence collection, criminal procedure, search and seizure requirements and rules of evidence.
+Each Detective assigned to the division receives specialized training in interview and interrogation techniques, evidence collection, criminal procedure, search and seizure requirements and rules of evidence.